chromium/caterpillar/README.md

 run offline in Chrome and other modern browsers.
 This code is extremely experimental and not intended for real-world use.

+## Installation

+Extract the code into a folder.
+Install dependencies with pip and bower:

+    $ pip install -r requirements.txt && bower install bower.json

 ## Disclaimer

 This is not an official Google product (experimental or otherwise), it is just